 The Properties (along with the \$1.15 million in sale proceeds that were being held in trust at the time of the Receiver's appointment) represented the largest material asset that are attributable to investor funds.
 With the assistance of retained professionals, the Receiver will continue to gather and review relevant documents from the Receivership Entities and third parties to determine if there are other viable claims.
-The Receiver is currently moving forward with third-party claims and has served notices to some of those third parties.
+The Receiver is currently moving forward with third-party claims, has served notices to some of those third parties and obtained tolling agreements from some of them.